 Everybody’s journey through grief is different - but you are not alone.
 We offer support of various kinds to families of our patients, and you can find details below.
 We are also working with Milton Keynes Council to offer support to those bereaved during the Covid-19 pandemic, in the wider Milton Keynes community.
 Please take a look at the information on this page to find what support is right for you.

-If you do not find the support you need through these pages, please see our contact details at the bottom of this page.
+If you do not find the support you need through these pages, please feel free to call us on 01908 663 636 or email email@example.com

 Support for you or someone you know

 We will all grieve in our own way and at our own pace.
 Your experience and the support you feel you may need may change from day to day and shift as you journey through grief.
-You may wish to set up a tribute page to your loved one; do something to celebrate their life, talk to someone outside your family, or none of the above.
+You may wish to set up a tribute page to your loved one where you can share photos and memories, send to friends and family, people can donate and you can even light virtual candles for special occasions and anniversaries.
+You can do something to celebrate their life, talk to someone outside your family, or none of the above.
 Grief is a personal journey.